View Featured Offers >>

 How long after the completion of staining can I wait to image my slides?

-For Imaging Round 1, the staining should show robust signal when imaged up to 8 hr post completion of staining.
-For Imaging Round 2, imaging should be performed as close to the completion of staining as possible, but should remain robust for up to 8 hr.
+For Imaging Round 1, the staining should show robust signal when imaged up to 8 hours post completion of staining.
+For Imaging Round 2, imaging should be performed as close to the completion of staining as possible, but should remain robust for up to 8 hours.

 What is an appropriate positive control to include in this assay?
 Are multiple controls necessary?

-Any tissue shown to be positive for each target via chromogenic IHC can serve as a positive control tissue.
+Any tissue shown to be positive for each marker via chromogenic IHC can serve as a positive control tissue.
 Each target will therefore require a positive control, which may sometimes necessitate multiple controls.
 For optimal comparison, the sections should be as close to serial as possible.